iRunFar’s Meghan Hicks has been using the Western Mountaineering HighLite for warmer weather trips for years. Photo: iRunFar/Eszter Horanyi

 Types of Sleeping Bags

 There are three primary types of ultralight sleeping bags, with some variation and crossover between the categories.
-In this list of some of the best ultralight sleeping bags, we’ve reviewed hoodless sleeping bags, like the Feathered Friends Flicker UL Quilt Sleeping Bag – 20 Degree, hooded sleeping bags, such as the Feathered Friends Swallow UL 20/30 Sleeping Bag – 20 Degree, and quilts, including the Katabatic Gear Alsek 22F Quilt.
-You’ll want to choose one of these based on your sleeping style, how you plan to use the rest of your gear in conjunction with your sleep system, and the types of trips you want to do.
+For this guide to the best ultralight sleeping bags, we’ve reviewed hoodless sleeping bags, like the Feathered Friends Flicker UL Quilt Sleeping Bag – 20 Degree, hooded sleeping bags, such as the Feathered Friends Swallow UL 20/30 Sleeping Bag – 20 Degree, and quilts, including the Katabatic Gear Alsek 22F Quilt.

+You should choose one of these based on your sleeping style, how you plan to use the rest of your gear in conjunction with your sleep system, and the types of trips you want to take.
 We hesitate to say there is a best ultralight sleeping bag for back sleepers and one for side sleepers.
-Instead, we’ll just explain how each style is intended to work.
+Instead, we’ll explain how each style should work.

 Hooded or Mummy Sleeping Bags

-In general, hooded bags like the Montbell Seamless Down Hugger 800 #2 are meant to move with you as you toss and turn because your head remains in the hood.
-Regarding warmth, the main benefit of hooded bags is that they provide insulation for your head, meaning you don’t have to wear a beanie or hooded jacket inside.
+In general, hooded bags like the Montbell Seamless Down Hugger 800 #2, Western Mountaineering HighLite, and Sea to Summit Spark Down Sleeping Bag – 30F should move with you as you toss and turn because your head remains in the hood.
+Regarding warmth, the primary benefit of hooded bags is that they provide insulation for your head, eliminating the need to wear a beanie or hooded jacket inside.

-The issue with this is if you want to use your hooded jacket or beanie as a part of your sleep system to save weight, you will face some redundancy issues.
-Some of our testers also like that hooded bags keep your pillow right where you want it.
+The issue is that if you want to use your hooded jacket or beanie as part of your sleep system to save weight, you will face some redundancy issues.
+Some of our testers also like that hooded bags keep your pillow right where you want it, and other testers like the ability to cinch the hood down around their face for added warmth.

 Hoodless Sleeping Bags